Company Seven.

 Left: TeleVue 85mm telescope with optional Panoramic Mount, and smaller 70mm Pronto with optional Telepod Mount.

 The objective lens of the 85 is an SD air spaced doublet design.
-The positive element is of a fluorocrown substitute special dispersion glass.
+The positive element is of a fluorocrown special dispersion glass.
 This design allows very good color correction about similar to that of the 76mm Oracle design.
 The 85 objective's four air to glass surfaces have multi layer anti reflection coatings that provide light transmission greater than 94% in the visual wavelengths.
 So the system has about 135 times the light gathering power of the unaided human eye.
 The lens is so well figured that it is capable of operating at 200X or more cleanly with optional lenses; this reaches that threshold necessary to routinely obtain meaningful views of the planets.
 The 85 has extraordinary wide field of view ability (up to 4.6 degrees at 11X) to reveal the entire "Messier Catalog" of deep sky wonders, or for panoramic viewing of a seashore or countryside.
 Packaged in a fitted carrying case, this telescope with a suitable mount is acceptable as "carry on luggage"; no larger aperture refracting telescope made in 1998 can do this.

 In 1995 Mr. Nagler shared with me, and also Robert Reeves of "Amateur Astronomy Magazine" some of his thoughts: "one of the things that always excited me about astronomy is bringing it to the public, and especially to children.
 I also love the experience and camaraderie of attending star parties.
 In addition to local and the major national star parties, I have attended two star parties in Australia and one in Japan.
 Through these, I have come to correspond with amateurs from all over the world.
 These people, as well as new product developments, make amateur astronomy a continual adventure.